vanlife hiatus in 2026

 It doesn’t have to mean forever, but I rented an apartment outside El Paso, TX on Dec 10th.
 There were many factors that fed into this decision.

-what the van was for
+what the van is/was for

-Full-timing in the van allowed me to pay off all my debts, fund tax-deferred saving, salvage my credit and buy me some much-needed solitude.
-The idea was that I could scrape by on savings until early Social Security when things would get less tight.
-A few years later a small TxDOT pension would kick in.
+Full-timing in the van was largely an economic matter: pay off all debt, fund tax-deferred saving for retirement, rebuild credit, etc. All this was accomplished ahead of schedule, including being able to retire several years early.
+The math showed I could live on savings and 401k1 until early Social Security when things would get less tight.
+A few years later a small TxDOT pension would kick in and I could start to travel at will instead of survival snowbirding.2

 factors that influenced my decision

-• most importantly, the increase in my V.A. rating earlier this made it possible at all.
+- most importantly, the increase in my V.A. rating earlier this made it possible at all.

-• I need to some things I’ve been putting off because they were complicated to schedule as a nomad
+- I need to some things I’ve been putting off because they were complicated to schedule as a nomad

-• VA healthcare - more regular checks, at least two spinal surgeries, etc. The scheduling is so slow that if you get a referral in winter it could be heating up in late spring by the time of the actual appointment.
+- VA healthcare - more regular checks, at least two spinal surgeries, etc. The scheduling is so slow that if you get a referral in winter it could be heating up in late spring by the time of the actual appointment.

-• the van needs some work that will be easier with it emptied out
+- the van needs some work that will be easier with it emptied out

-• I want to rework the living area
+- I want to rework the living area

-• and I need to go through everything I own and get rid of what’s unnecessary
+- and I need to go through everything I own and get rid of what’s unnecessary

-• dental in Cd.
+- dental in Cd.
 Juarez

-• my VA counselors are doing a great job of helping me re-acclimate to society.
+- my VA counselors are doing a great job of helping me re-acclimate to society.
 I’m still a wallflower but I don’t feel like I’m having a stroke if someone makes small talk.

-• the small house and chunk of land in my father’s estate made me think about what I would have done with it if it were left to me instead of his designated heir.
+- the small house and chunk of land in my father’s estate made me think about what I would have done with it if it were left to me instead of his designated heir.

 making it happen